makrai/notes/schick21-cloze-few-shot-classif-nli.md

 * challenge: in the absence of a large development set, it is hard to identify which PVPs perform well
-* => we use a strategy similar to knowledge distillation (Hinton+ 2015).
+* => we use a strategy similar to knowledge distillation (Hinton+ 2015)
 * Figures 1, 2
 * First, we define a set P of PVPs that intuitively make sense for a given task A. We then use these PVPs as follows:
-  1. We finetune a separate language model M p for each p ∈ P as in Sec 3.1.
+  1. We finetune a separate language model M p for each p ∈ P as in Sec 3.1
-    * As T is small, this finetuning is cheap even for a large number of PVPs.
+    * As T is small, this finetuning is cheap even for a large number of PVPs
-  2. We use the ensemble M = {M p | p ∈ P} of finetuned models to annotate examples from D. We first combine the unnormalized class scores for each example x ∈ D as s M (l | x) = 1 X w(p) · s p (l | x) Z p∈P P where Z = p∈P w(p) and the w(p) are weighting terms for the PVPs.
-We experiment
+  2. We use the ensemble M of finetuned models to annotate examples from D
+    * We first combine the unnormalized class scores for each example x ∈ D as s M (l | x) = 1 X w(p) · s p (l | x) Z p∈P P where Z = p∈P w(p) and the w(p) are weighting terms for the PVPs
-    * two different realizations of this weighing term: either we simply set w(p) = 1 for all p or we set w(p) to be the accuracy obtained using p on the training set before training.
-We refer to these two variants as uniform and weighted.
-Jiang+ (2020) use a similar idea in a zero-shot
+    * two different realizations of this weighing term `w`
+      * uniform: set w(p) = 1 for all p
+      * weighted: set w(p) to be the accuracy obtained using p on the training set before training
+      * Jiang+ (2020) use a similar idea in a zero-shot
     * We transform the above scores into a probability distri q using softmax
-    * Following Hinton+ (2015), we use a temperature of T = 2 to obtain a suitably soft distribution
+    * temperature of T = 2 to obtain a suitably soft distribution
+      * Following Hinton+ (2015)
-    * All pairs (x, q) are collected in a (soft-labeled) training set T C .
+    * All pairs (x, q) are collected in a (soft-labeled) training set T C
   3. We finetune a PLM C with a standard sequence classification head on T C
     * The finetuned model C then serves as our classifier for A.  All steps